“That’s just what you gotta do. Decide what’s important and go after it.”

 Tuesday morning, 31 March 2009

 GM: They arrive at the courthouse.
 Celia’s mom has a thick folder of evidence.
-They ask the clerk for two TRO forms, plus separate forms requesting child custody, child support, and alimony.
+They ask the clerk for two TRO forms.
+Plus separate forms requesting child custody, child support, and alimony.
 They’re fairly simple.
 The clerk tells them to fill the forms out in black pen, as neatly and clearly as possible.
 Celia’s mom tells to be “very specific” in the section asking why they need the restraining orders.
 “Viv said to include what he did and when he did it.
 The judge’ll find that more persuasive.”

-They sign the forms, get them notarized, and make copies of each—“Viv said to do that too”—and ask the clerk to file, who stamps each one with the date.
+They sign the forms, get them notarized, and make copies of each—“Viv said to do that too”—and ask the clerk to file.
+He stamps each one with the date.
 Celia’s mom asks for a fee waiver form, given her declared bankruptcy, which she also has to fill out.
 She has Celia fill out one too “since you’re just in college, you shouldn’t have to pay a fee.”